AggieRamon/aws-node-template/README.md

+# Introduction
-# Custom template extended from aws-nodejs
+Serverless framework template that was extended from aws-nodejs

-## Instructions
+## Install
+`sls create --template-url https://github.com/AggieRamon/aws-node-template.git --path myService` `npm install` in the created directory to install dependencies